 To save money, it’s best to purchase your stockings from a dollar store or affordable retailer.
-These stockings will be used for ornamentation, so they don’t need to be thick or elegantly made.
+Since you’re using these stockings for ornamentation, they don’t need to be thick or elegant.
 Be sure not to crowd them on the tree, and scatter them at different angles and heights to achieve a natural look.

 Larger ornaments are another trend this year that homeowners are falling head over heels for.
 Rather than using several small bulbs or snowflakes, people are opting for oversized ornamentation, adorning their trees with massive bulbs and wood cutouts.
 This is a great way to speed up the decorating process if you’re short on time, as you won’t need as many items to make your tree look complete.

-If you want to use large ornaments but aren’t a fan of bulbs or wood cutouts, another trend this year is using poinsettias and large pine cones in the Christmas tree design.
-If you’re worried about messes or don’t want live poinsettias, fake plants work wonders as decoration on your Christmas tree.
+If you want to use large ornaments but aren’t a fan of bulbs or wood cutouts, another trend is using poinsettias and large pine cones in the Christmas tree design.
+If you’re worried about messes or don’t want live poinsettias, fake plants work wonders as decorations on your Christmas tree.

 For a more rustic or vintage look, try going all-natural with your decorations.
 Strung-up stars made of sticks and twigs, pine cones, live evergreen springs and wreaths, dried orange slices, and wool garlands are a few natural additions that look great on any tree.
 Some homeowners have opted for poinsettias or sticks shaped like a crown for unique tree toppers.